Ghosted? How to move on and stay strong

 Being unsure about their feelings or the future of the relationship.

-Instead of focusing on closure take a moment and ask yourself what you hope closure will give you.
+Instead of focusing on closure, take a moment and ask yourself what you hope closure will give you.
 Then consider ways that you can give that to yourself.

 Recognize that ghosting is a reflection of the other person, not you.

 Ghosting is inconsiderate and unkind.
 A person who ghosts lacks the courage and character to handle the situation appropriately.
-This behavior indicates emotional immaturity and a lack of emotional intelligence.
+Their behavior indicates emotional immaturity and a lack of emotional intelligence.
+This flaw is in them, not you.

 Remind yourself that you can’t control how others act, but you can control what you think and how you respond.